- understand and apply a range of approaches to the design of online and offline courses;

 Asynchronous discussions, critical design review workshops, design journalling.

 Indicative readings are:

-You will need access to an internet-enabled computer and browser capable of delivering the VLE Moodle and any other applications you wish to use this during the course
+You will need access to an internet-enabled computer and browser capable of delivering the VLE Moodle and any other applications you wish to use during the course.

-There will be optional sessions in Collaborate and Skype text chat.
+There will be synchronous workshop sessions in Collaborate.

 You may wish to organise space on your institutional virtual learning environment, if you have one, for your course build (please bear in mind that your tutor will need to access this for assessment purposes).